Gorilla Trek And Tree Climbing Lion Safari -Best Uganda Safaris

 Mountain Gorillas

-Bwindi impenetrable national park and Mgahinga Gorilla National Park are the only parks where you can find the endangered mountain gorillas in Uganda.
-Mountain gorillas are the main attractions in the Bwindi impenetrable however there are other attractions such as monkeys, birds.
-The park has got four habituated gorillas that are tracked by travelers in different trekking region which include Nkuringo, Buhoma, Ruhija and Rushaga.
+The park has got four habituated gorillas that are tracked by travelers in different trekking regions, which include Nkuringo, Buhoma, Ruhija and Rushaga.

 Rushaga

-Rushaga sector is located in southern region of the park and is mostly visited by tourists coming from Kigali.
-This sector hosts the greatest number of mountain gorillas and these include; Kahungye gorilla family which has 17 members, Nshongi gorilla family with 7 family members headed by Bweza, Mishaya gorilla family a group of 12 members and separated from Nshongi, Busingye gorilla family a family of 9 members which separated away from Kahungye gorilla family among others.
+The Rushaga sector is located in the southern region of the park and is mostly visited by tourists coming from Kigali.
+This sector hosts the greatest number of mountain gorillas, and these include the Kahungye gorilla family, which has 17 members; the Nshongi gorilla family, with 7 family members headed by Bweza; the Mishaya gorilla family a group of 12 members and separated from Nshongi, Busingye gorilla family a family of 9 members which separated away from Kahungye gorilla family among others.

 Nkuringo